 Many people today, including our own families, friends and neighbors face high levels of debt from medical bills, student loans, mortgages, credit cards and other expenses they cannot afford.
-A recent study of America's workers showed that 78% live paycheck to paycheck and 73% of workers making under \$50,000 per year debt may be the result of monies owed to the government through civil judgments or criminal court financial obligations.
+A recent study of America's workers showed that 78% live paycheck to paycheck and 73% of workers making under \$50,000 per year are living in debt.